aantron/ocaml.org/data/planet/ambassadortothecomputers/orpc-03.md

 <li>support for polymorphic variants</li>

-<li>a way to specify &ldquo;abstract&rdquo; interfaces that can be instantiated for synchronous, asynchronous, and Lwt clients and servers</li>
+<li>a way to specify “abstract” interfaces that can be instantiated for synchronous, asynchronous, and Lwt clients and servers</li>

 <li>bug fixes</li>
 </ul>